Scope

 Analysis

 Americans gather limited, but highly relevant, information.
 In-depth analysis is done only when necessary.
 Americans apply rigorous tools of analysis.
-However, they balance them with pragmatism.
-Americans trust their intuition.
+However, they balance analysis with pragmatism.
+Patterns

 Resources

-The United States has always been a country abundant in resources.
+The USA has always been abundant in resources.
 Americans are less economical.
-In what they make, in how they make it, and in how they use it.
+In what they make, how they make it, how they use it.
 Instead, they value rapid resource aggregation and deployment in order to take advantage of opportunities.
+Patterns

 Time

-In the U.S. an imperfect but quick decision is often preferred over a perfect but slow decision.
+In the U.S. an imperfect but fast decision is often preferred over a perfect but slow decision.
 Imperfect decisions can be corrected.
 For Americans speed is always of the essence.
+Patterns

 Risk

-America’s have generous margins: resource-rich, protected by two oceans, two neighbors who don’t pose any threat.
+Historically America has always had generous margins of error: resource rich, protected by two oceans, two neighbors posing no threat.
 Mistakes were seldom costly.
 Risk-taking often paid off.
 Americans take risks.
+Patterns